Left: The narrative is supported by the text “Kim Yong Chol Succeeds in High-Speed Drifting”.

 The locomotive proudly bears the DPRK emblem, to reinforce the fact it is made in the country

 Right: The slogan reads “We Do What the Party Decides!”

-The scenes also show the respect the young miners are getting from their elders.
-And in Korea, this is important.
-Perhaps a vestige of a Confucian past, but certainly in contemporary Korea paying respect to elders is of utmost importance.
-So for them to pay tribute to you is an honour.
+The scenes also show the respect the young miners are receiving from their elders.
+In Korea, this is of particular importance, perhaps a vestige of a Confucian past, but certainly in contemporary Korea paying respect to elders is of utmost importance, and for the elders to pay tribute to you is an honour.

-The Mine ink paintings are ‘team’ celebrations.
-But, they both focus on the adulation of an individual.
+The compositions focus on celebrating output, the result of teamwork, however, they both focus on the adulation of an individual.
 Individual heroes from the proletariat are found throughout North Korean Socialist Realist paintings.
-Whilst the paintings embody the spirit of the individual will be directed towards collectivist ideals.
-The paradox is that these artworks also venerate the individual (and oftern a very good looking one at that!).
-We had this paradox explained to us by a North Korean official that in a work unit, the individual is allowed to be in the vanguard, to show the way forward.
+Whilst the paintings embody the spirit of the individual sacrificing himself towards collectivist ideals, the paradox is that these artworks also venerate the individual (and oftern a very good looking one at that!).
+We had this paradox explained to us by a North Korean official that in a work unit, an individual is allowed to be in the vanguard, to show the way forward.
 However, we are pretty sure that the artist is aware that it is more appealing to see an attractive figure receiving adulation, beauty is both consciously and unconsciously linked to goodness, health and therefore success.

 North Korean leader Kim Jong Il